-The first assessment of the 3-D model is to determine how well regional travel times predicted by the 3-D v_p models CUB2.0_TH and CUB2.0_EMP fit well determined regional travel time observations.
+[43] The first assessment of the 3D model is to determine how well regional travel times predicted by the 3D $v_p$ models CUB2.0\TH and CUB2.0\EMP fit well-determined regional travel time observations.
 This test is made possible by the empirical phase path anomaly data set described in section 2.
 We compute travel times from each model tested by using the GT locations, depths, and origin times.
-We will argue that the systematics of misfit establish that the 3-D model greatly improves the fit to regional travel times over 1-D models and that the thermoelastic conversion from v_s is preferable to the empirical scaling relation.
+We will argue that the systematics of misfit establish that the 3D model greatly improves the fit to regional travel times over 1D models and that the thermoelastic conversion from $v_s$ is preferable to the empirical scaling relation.

-Comparisons are performed both cluster-by-cluster and aggregated over clusters, segregating the results by event type (e.g., explosions, GT5 or GT10 earthquakes).
+[44] Comparisons are performed both cluster by cluster and aggregated over clusters, segregating the results by event type (e.g., explosions, GT5 earthquakes, or GT10 earthquakes).
 Examples of cluster-specific comparisons are presented in Figures 14 and 15.
-In each case, we allow an offset to the predicted correction surface to minimize the rms travel time residual.
-A similar shift was also introduced in the HDC analysis and in the construction of the empirical phase path anomalies discussed in section 2, referred to as "cluster time baseline shifts".
-These shifts are listed in Table 1 in which the 1-D model AK135 and both regional and teleseismic data were used.
-Using just regional data, they are listed in Tables 3 - 5 for the 3-D model CUB2.0_TH and the 1-D model AK135.
-Tables 3 - 5 also provide information about misfit and correlation between the model predicted travel times and the empirical phase path anomalies.
+In each case we allow an offset to the predicted correction surface to minimize the rms travel time residual.
+A similar shift was also introduced in the HDC analysis and in the construction of the empirical phase path anomalies discussed in section 2, referred to as "cluster time baseline shifts."
+These shifts are listed in Table 1, in which the 1D model AK135 and both regional and teleseismic data were used.
+Using just regional data, they are listed in Tables 3-5 for the 3D model CUB2.0\TH and for the 1D model AK135.
+Tables 3-5 also provide information about misfit and correlation between the model-predicted travel times and the empirical phase path anomalies.
 Note that correlation is defined with respect to perturbations relative to AK135.
-The correlation of AK135 travel times with the empirical phase path anomalies is zero, therefore, because the perturbations are all zero.
-The variance reductions to the travel times afforded by the 3-D model CUB2.0_TH relative to the 1-D model AK135 are also presented in Tables 3 - 5.
+The correlation of AK135 travel times with the empirical phase path anomalies is, therefore, zero because the perturbations are all zero.
+The variance reductions to the travel times afforded by the 3D model CUB2.0\TH relative to the 1D model AK135 are also presented in Tables 3-5.

-Figure 14 presents examples of cluster-centered travel time correction surfaces produced using CU2.0_TH compared with the empirical path anomalies for P_n .
-Plots such as these establish the qualitative agreement between the empirical path anomalies and the model predicted travel times, at least with respect to the large-scale features of the correction surfaces.
-More quantitative comparisons are seen in Figure 15, which also demonstrates the effect of phase re-identification using the 3-D model.
-Aggregated comparisons, such those shown in Figure 16 and the averages presented in Tables 3 -5, demonstrate that the model fit to the empirical path anomalies depends strongly on the accuracy of the event locations, with explosions being fit best, followed by GT5 and finally GT10 earthquakes.
-Figures 15 and 16 display as dashed lines the ± 3 sec residual levels to demonstrate that misfits at this level are rare, especially for explosions.
-In the location assessments below, we will, therefore, use ± 3 sec as the cut-off for outlier identification.
-Residuals whose absolute values are greater than 3 sec are suspicious measurements or are phases that are particularly difficult to identify.
+[45] Figure 14 presents examples of cluster-centered travel time correction surfaces produced using CU2.0 TH compared to the empirical path anomalies for $P_n$ .
+Plots such as these establish the qualitative agreement between the empirical path anomalies and the model-predicted travel times, at least with respect to the large-scale features of the correction surfaces.
+More quantitative comparisons are seen in Figure 15, which also demonstrates the effect of phase reidentification using the 3D model.
+Aggregated comparisons, such as those shown in Figure 16 and the averages presented in Tables 3-5, demonstrate that the model fit to the empirical path anomalies depends strongly on the accuracy of the event locations, with explosions being fit best, followed by GT5 and finally GT10 earthquakes.
+Figures 15 and 16 display as dashed lines the $\pm 3$ s residual levels to demonstrate that misfits at this level are rare, especially for explosions.
+In the location assessments below we will therefore use $\pm 3$ s as the cutoff for outlier identification.
+Residuals whose absolute values are >3 s are suspicious measurements or are phases that are particularly difficult to identify.